In addition to the entrance requirements for each course, there are also General Entrance Requirements for studying at university level.

 English and mathematics qualifications

-Competence in written and spoken English is a General Entrance Requirement for entry to all courses, whereas competence in mathematics is not and is only required for entry to some courses.
+Competence in written and spoken English is a General Entrance Requirement for entry to all courses, whereas competence in mathematics is not.

 The following English and mathematics language qualifications are accepted as evidence of competence.